Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Tolerance Selection: Calibrating

 \section{Tolerance Selection: Calibrating \(\varepsilon\)}

 In the setting of our paper, training data are i.i.d.\ from \(\P^\star\), and the unknown test-time environment may follow a contaminated law \(\tilde \P=(1-\varepsilon^\star)\P^\star+\varepsilon^\star \tilde R\).
 Without extra information on \(\tilde \P\), the true contamination level \(\varepsilon^\star\) is not identifiable from training data alone.
 We therefore treat \(\varepsilon\) as a robustness budget that controls the level of contamination protection in our LV objective, analogous to how Wasserstein DRO treats its radius as a tunable robustness budget, and similar to the IP intuition discussed in the introduction.
-In practice, we choose \(\varepsilon\) by validation tuning: in the California housing experiment (Section~\ref{sec:ca-housing}), we use geo-block cross-validation, and in the CivilComments experiment (Section~\ref{sec:exp_civilcomments}), we use minimax validation selection.
+In practice, we choose \(\varepsilon\) by validation tuning: in the California housing experiment (Section~\ref{sec:ca-housing}), we use geo-block cross-validation (CV), and in the CivilComments experiment (Section~\ref{sec:exp_civilcomments}), we use minimax validation selection.

-Appendix~\ref{app:eps-calibration} gives a simple and computationally inexpensive score-based alignment diagnostic for the in-bulk centre mismatch \(\varepsilon_c\) (Lem.~\ref{lem:eps-lb-score}); it also provides a lemma that characterises the LV distortion (Lem.~\ref{lem:RN-LV}) if deployment samples are available (this is not the setting in our paper).
+Appendix~\ref{app:eps-calibration} gives a simple and computationally inexpensive score-based alignment diagnostic for the in-bulk centre mismatch \(\varepsilon_c\) (Lemma~\ref{lem:eps-lb-score}); it also provides a lemma that characterises the LV distortion (Lemma~\ref{lem:RN-LV}) if deployment samples are available (this is not the setting in our paper).